heavymetalduck/Unnamed-discord-bot/README.md

 A discord bot made in python by a noob coder.

-[list of features to be implemented in the future]
+[List of features to be implemented in the future]

-[this list is not in any kind of order they are just gonna hopefully be implmented in the future]
+[This list is not in any kind of order they are just gonna hopefully be implmented in the future.]

-[If said feature is already implemented then it will have a check mark ("✅")]
+[If said feature is already implemented then it will have a check mark ("✅").]

 1.[Ban]